All Episodes

 And this is going to be one of these circumstances.

-We're going to have a lot of fun watching this because Pelosi's running around acting like uh Tarzan and Jane all in one.
+We're going to have a lot of fun watching this because Pelosi's running around acting like Tarzan and Jane all in one.

-Having more fun than a human being should be allowed to have its beautiful thing.
+Having more fun than a human being should be allowed to have.

 Rush Limbaugh behind the golden EIB microphone.

-House Democrats tried to unveil their lobbying reform package, which is a s folks, this is one of the biggest scams yet.
+House Democrats tried to unveil their lobbying reform package, which is a folks.

-A lobbyists aren't gonna have any influence at all, and yet I got an AP story here to stack coming up.
+And yet I got an AP story here to stack coming up.

-K Street, Lobby Avenue, is being repopulated with people put there by the Democrats, gearing up.
+K-Street, Lobby Avenue, is being repopulated with people put there by the Democrats gearing up.

 You want to bet?

-It isn't gonna happen.
+It isn't going to happen.

 Anyway, more detail on this as the program unfolds today.

-Every step of the day.
+Every step of the average, we're going to keep going here.

-We're gonna have a case.
+We're going to have a story.

 Thank you.